Thinking about a new best friend for your family? Let’s start the process!

 Bringing home a new best friend is a very exciting and important decision.
 At Annie’s, many of our dogs have come from very hard situations.
 Many dogs have been neglected, abandoned or even sometimes severely abused.
 For that reason, we take our adoptions very seriously and want to make sure that, once an orphan finds a home, it's a life-long match.

 What can you expect?

-- As mentioned, we focus on providing a safe environment for our dogs, many of whom experienced neglect, inadequate or dangerous living conditions and the fear connected with becoming lost.
-In supporting that goal, we ask potential adopters to participate with us in a home safety-inspection.
+As mentioned, we focus on providing a safe environment for our dogs, many of whom experienced neglect, inadequate or dangerous living conditions and the fear connected with becoming lost.
+In supporting this safety goal, we ask potential adopters to participate with us in a home safety-inspection.

-- Finally, spays and neuters are a critical aspect of our work here, because we want to help keep down the unwanted pet population.
+Finally, spays and neuters are a critical aspect of our work here, because we want to help keep down the unwanted pet population.
 Caring for all of our dogs and all of their veterinary needs is expensive and we ask for a small adoption fee to help us simply cover the costs.
-Our current adoption fee is $150 and helps us to ensure that every pet has the care that he/she needs and deserves.
+Our current adoption fee is $200 ($80 for senior dogs; some other exceptions apply when needed) and helps us to ensure that every pet has the care that he/she needs and deserves.
 This fee goes directly back to the care and veterinary costs of the dogs for adoption, so not a penny is wasted.